mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/26/day-250/">September 26, 2017</a></small></div>
 <p><strong>Robert Mueller could start interviewing current and former White House staff as soon as this week</strong>.
 On Mueller's short list are Reince Priebus, Sean Spicer, Hope Hicks, Don McGahn, Josh Raffel, and James Burnham.
-Related, Trump’s former campaign manager, Paul Manafort, has said he's been informed by Mueller that he will be indicted as part of the FBI's Russia probe.
+Related, Trump’s former campaign manager, Paul Manafort, has said he's been informed by Mueller that he will be indicted as part of the FBI's <a href="/trump-russia-investigation/">Russia probe</a>.
 Mueller has been looking at Manafort's possible financial and tax crimes, his contacts with Russian officials, and his work as a foreign agent with links to the Kremlin and Ukraine's pro-Russia Party of Regions.
 A Democratic senator said he's "99% sure" Michael Flynn will also be indicted. (<a href="http://www.cnn.com/2017/09/26/politics/white-house-special-counsel-robert-mueller/index.html?adkey=bn">CNN</a> / <a href="https://www.yahoo.com/news/roger-stone-manaforts-mood-amazingly-good-despite-coming-indictment-223127822.html">Yahoo</a> / <a href="http://www.businessinsider.com/roger-stone-manafort-confirmed-that-muellers-team-plans-to-indict-him-2017-9">Business Insider</a> / <a href="http://www.politico.com/story/2017/09/26/indictments-michael-flynn-paul-manafort-richard-blumenthal-says-243158">Politico</a>)</p>